Skip to content

 Scholarships for students PJAIT

 This scholarship is awarded once a semester, at the beginning of the winter and summer semesters, for achievements from the previous semester.
-It is awarded on the basis of the number of credits earned (method of conversion below).
+It is awarded on the basis of the number of points earned (method of conversion below) - from the 2025/26 academic year, points for the average and for achievements add up.

 Students who do not have any outstanding subjects (exercises or exams), are not immediately after an ITN-only semester and are not currently (during the application period) on such a semester can apply for the Rector's scholarship.
 The number of points is calculated on the basis of the average - it is a decimal number, which means that an average of 4.75 is 75 points, and an average of 5.00 is 100 points.